 What Causes Chronic Pelvic Pain Syndrome?

 The exact cause of Chronic Pelvic Pain Syndrome is not entirely understood.
-Prostatitis was originally thought to be caused by inflammation caused by a bacterial infection.
-But many men have symptoms without an infection (1) Some men who have CPPS symptoms do not even have any inflammation.
-Some physicians believe that CPPS may be caused by referred pain from muscle tightness in the pelvis and back, contracture of smooth muscle such as the bladder, emotional stress, and inflammation after an infection.
+Prostatitis was originally thought to be caused by inflammation caused by a bacterial infection within the prostate.
+But most men have symptoms without an infection (1).
+Many men who have CPPS symptoms do not have any inflammation.
+In my experience, most patients have pelvic pain stemming from muscle tightness in the pelvis, back, abdomen, and legs.
+The gluteus maximus and medius, adductor magnus, and illopsoas are among the most common muscles which refer pain to the pelvic floor.
+In addition, sacro-iliac joint dysfunction is very commonly a cause.
+Other factors may include contracture of smooth muscle of the bladder, emotional stress, and possible inflammation after an infection.
 Intrapelvic congestion of fluids may also be a factor (2).

 I went to Joe with chronic pelvic pain along with a general feeling of malaise.
 I had never had acupuncture before and it was an act of desperation on my part.
 Joe took an active and sincere interest in what was bothering me.
 It is now about 3 months since I first started seeing Joe and I have never felt better.
 Seeing Joe was one of the best decisions of my life.